A nutritionist recommended pregnancy diet guide

 Understand your diet.
 Create your free Diet Profile.

-The right diet and nutrition is just as important after birth.
+The right diet and nutrition are just as important after birth.
 Breastmilk is created from what you eat, and its quality is only as good as your diet.
-Even if you don’t breastfeed, good diet and nutrition are vital for healing of tissues after birth and replacing the Iron and B vitamins you lose through blood loss.
+Even if you don’t breastfeed, a good diet and nutrition are vital for the healing of tissues after birth and replacing the Iron and B Vitamins you lose through blood loss.

 What's important for you, the mother